vazaha-nl/mastodon-api-client/README.md

 #### Pagination

 Most API calls with multiple results have a hard limit on the amount of results returned.
 To get the next/previous page of a result, use the `getNextPage()` / `getPreviousPage()` methods.
+This is done by parsing the `Link` http header.
 See for background: https://docs.joinmastodon.org/api/guidelines/#pagination

 ```php